 Given that A2L refrigerants are mildly flammable, UL standard 60335-2-40 outlines a spectrum of safety requirements, including protections against electric shock, fire hazard, and mechanical hazard.
 Components must successfully pass this UL testing before inclusion in A2L systems, even if they meet the standard without modification.
-Any North American OEM or panel builder without compliant components will be unable to sell their products after January 1, 2024.
+As of January 1, 2025, North American OEMs will generally be required to use refrigerants with a GWP below 700 in new HVAC systems they manufacture or import.

 Failure to comply with the UL 60335-2-40 standard would be extremely costly for HVAC manufacturers.
-To stay ahead and avoid losing business, OEMs and panel builders should contact their electrical control supplier(s) to confirm that they are, or have plans to be UL 60335-2-40 compliant by the January 1, 2024 deadline.
+To stay ahead and avoid losing business, OEMs and panel builders should contact their electrical control supplier(s) to confirm that they are, or have plans to be UL 60335-2-40 compliant.